Last updated June 2020

 Jersey's new LLC law strengthens the Island's offering to US managers to build on the £169 billion of US assets and funds already administered here, says Ogier partner Matthew Shaxson.
+The Limited Liability Companies (Jersey) Law 2018 (the LLC Law) will, once in force, create a new structure in Jersey which is similar to the Delaware LLC model.
+This will offer a new structuring option that is tax transparent and which offers the limited liability protection of a company and the flexibility of a partnership in one vehicle.

 With a significant amount of US assets already administered in Jersey, and with the Island's appeal to US investors boosted by the uncertainty created by Brexit, Matt says that the new law is well timed.